junhecui/wechat-chatbot/README.md

 #### Question Relay Feature

-* Automatically messages administrator when receiving a question (any message with a question mark).
+* Automatically messages bot user when pinged by another user with associated message.
-  * Administrator response will be relayed back to the user.
+  * User response will be relayed back to target group.

 ### Technologies Used